Mary, Princess Royal and Countess of Harewood: Princess Royal

-On 6 October 1929, Lord Lascelles, who had been created a Knight of the Garter upon his marriage, succeeded his father as 6th Earl of Harewood, Viscount Lascelles, and Baron Harewood.
-On 1 January 1932, George V declared that his only daughter should bear the title Princess Royal, succeeding her aunt Princess Louise, Duchess of Fife, who had died a year earlier.
+On 6 October 1929, Henry succeeded his father as 6th Earl of Harewood, having previously been created a Knight of the Garter upon his marriage.
+On 1 January 1932, George V declared that Mary should bear the title Princess Royal, succeeding her aunt Princess Louise, Duchess of Fife, who had died a year earlier.

-The Princess Royal was particularly close to her eldest brother, the Prince of Wales, known as David to his close family, who subsequently became Edward VIII upon the death of their father in 1936.
-After the abdication crisis, she and her husband went to stay with the former Edward VIII, by then created Duke of Windsor, at Enzesfeld Castle near Vienna.
+Mary was particularly close to her eldest brother, the Prince of Wales, known as David to his family, who became Edward VIII upon the death of their father in 1936.
+After the abdication crisis, Mary and Henry went to stay with the former Edward VIII, by then created Duke of Windsor, at Enzesfeld Castle near Vienna.
 Later, in November 1947, she allegedly declined to attend the wedding of her niece, Princess Elizabeth, to Lieutenant Philip Mountbatten as the Duke of Windsor had not been invited.
 She gave ill health as the official reason for her non-attendance.
-In March 1953, she cut short her tour of the West Indies and before returning to London, made a surprise diversion to New York, where she met with the Duke and Duchess of Windsor.
-She posed for photographs with them before she and the duke boarded the ship they travelled on to visit their ailing mother, Queen Mary.
+In March 1953, she cut short her tour of the West Indies and, before returning to London, made a surprise diversion to New York, where she met the Duke and Duchess of Windsor.
+She posed for photographs with them before she and the duke boarded the ship on which they travelled to visit their ailing mother, Queen Mary.